Abel Gabuza: Bishop and archbishop

 Pope Benedict XVI appointed Gabuza Bishop of Kimberley on 23 December 2010.
 He received his episcopal consecration on 19 March 2011 from Jabulani Adatus Nxumalo, Archbishop of Bloemfontein.
 He became President of the Justice and Peace Commission of the Southern African Catholic Bishops' Conference and advocated for safeguarding workers's pension funds from government interference and the protection of miners' health.
 He also called for better child labour conditions and for efforts to be made to reduce arms trafficking.

 On 9 December 2018, Pope Francis named Gabuza Archbishop Coadjutor of Durban to succeed Cardinal Wilfrid Napier.

 At the February 2019 Vatican summit on sexual abuse, Gabuza disagreed with those who minimized the issue's significance in Africa.
 He said the sexual abuse of minors by family members was still too much a "secret".
 As for the clergy, he said "the abuse of minors can't be easily dismissed as a 'Western thing'."
 In April 2020, he supported government restrictions on public assemblies, included church services, in response to the COVID-19 pandemic and called on priests to find creative responses.
 He said: "the Church of Christ started small in homes not in big structures that we have today.
 In a way we are going back to our roots because each family is a domestic Church.
 When we come together on Sundays or any other day we gather as various domestic churches."
 He has also promoted alliances to combat AIDS/HIV along with gender-based violence through a program that works in local taverns.

-Gabuza died from COVID-19 on 17 January 2021 at the age of 65 in Durban's Hillcrest Hospital during the COVID-19 pandemic in South Africa.
+Gabuza died from COVID-19 on 17 January 2021 at the age of 65 in Hillcrest Hospital near Durban during the COVID-19 pandemic in South Africa.